top of page

 Times have certainly changed over the decades but the fellowship, history, dedication, and sense of purpose that motivated our first parishioners continues to this day, and Trinity members meet every Sunday for regular worship and music.

-Recent years have also seen Trinity dramatically improve its Internet infrastructure, which has allowed us to modernize our office and stream our Sunday services to Facebook and elsewhere.
+Recent years have seen Trinity improve its Internet infrastructure, which allows us to modernize our office and stream our Sunday services to Facebook and elsewhere!

-Our voices mix with the sights and sounds of the past while we celebrate God with open hearts and minds.
+Our voices mix with sights and sounds of the past while we celebrate God with open hearts and minds and look to the future.
 We invite you to add your name to Trinity Church's history.
 See you on Sunday!

 bottom of page